DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

 ## System Design:

-  At the frame of each door there will be a safety sensor and it's paired actuator.
+  At the frame of each door there will be a safety sensor and its paired actuator.
 These sensors are then wired in series and connected to the Dual-Check Relay System to be monitored.
 Also, the relay will control when the motor will be given power since it is directly connected to the motor's power supply. **(C1)**

-  This system will work in parallel to the main system's functions, and operate seperatly from the main operations of the machine.
+  This system will work in parallel to the main system's functions, and operate separately from the main operations of the machine.
 The system is designed to be redundant to ensure the safety of the users.

 # Analysis: